HippoEug/HackTheBox/Machines (Easy)/Arctic.md

 ```
 Within seconds of `[*] Sending our POST request...`, it returned with `[-] Upload Failed...`.
 This apparently is an unusual, quoting IppSec that every request to `10.10.10.11` takes about 30s to return something, there is no way this exploit would know that this request failed this quickly.

 At this point, I am lost and looked online for guidance.
 The official documentation & [IppSec](https://www.youtube.com/watch?v=e9lVyFH7-4o&feature=emb_title&ab_channel=IppSec) managed to still use this `exploit/windows/http/coldfusion_fckeditor` exploit, with the use of Burp Suite.
 "However, due to the request delay to the target, the Metasploit module fails to run and must be intercepted in Burp Suite, then requested through Burp Repeater."

+Nevertheless, we tried this exploit out and documented in Chapter 10 at the bottom of this write-up, `10.
+Attacking Machine by Uploading Payload Attempt 3: fck_editor Exploit (Manual)`.

 ## 8. Attacking Machine by Uploading Payload Attempt 2: Scheduled Tasks
 Not wanting to use the Burp suite method, I followed an alternative method as seen from other writeups.
 Turns out, I missed out a tool I could leverage on from the ColdFusion administrator site.